-About the Sitemap template
+About the Sitemap Template

-What is a sitemap?
+What is a sitemap template?

 Building a website is a complex task.
 Numerous stakeholders come together to create pages, write content, design elements, and build a website architecture that serves a target audience.

-When to use a sitemap
+When to use a sitemap template

-Benefits of sitemaps
+Benefits of sitemap templates

 Easily collaborate with stakeholders.
 A sitemap makes it easier to have productive working sessions with stakeholders.
 It simplifies visualizing all the moving parts that go into building a website.
-Creating a sitemap gives you a convenient, effective visual tool for collaboration.
+Creating a sitemap gives you a convenient, effective visual outlet for collaboration.

 Share information.
-Using a sitemap makes it simpler to share information about the website that you’re building.
+Using a sitemap template makes it simpler to share information about the website that you’re building.
 Instead of trying to communicate in an email or in a meeting, you can simply convey the information by sketching it out on the map.

 Save resources.
 Every time you make changes to a website or start over, you burn precious time and resources.
-A sitemap empowers you to take risks in a controlled environment.
+A website sitemap template empowers you to take risks in a controlled environment.
 Test things out, see how they work, and iterate.

-Get started with the Sitemap template
+Get started with the sitemap template

-Step 1: Get started by selecting this Sitemap template.
+Step 1: Get started by selecting this sitemap template.

 Step 2: Plan out the content you want on your website.